Accurate starting points for one-shot $G_0W_0$ and Bethe-Salpeter Equation calculations via effective tuning of range-separated hybrid functionals: Introduction

-The $\omega_{eff}$ tuning strategy exhibits markedly improved performance, particularly for systems characterized by charge-transfer (CT) excitations, where it surpasses previously proposed methodologies~\cite{singh2025simplifiedphysicallymotivateduniversally}.
-Importantly, because this scheme depends exclusively on the electron density, it facilitates the automated execution of RSH calculations for large molecular systems, open-shell radicals, clusters, layered materials, and bulk solids, while remaining free from convergence-related complications~\cite{Rangel2016Evaluating}.
+The RSH tuning parameter is often determined by enforcing the HOMO energy to equal the first IP, however, a more general optimal tuning (OT) procedure involves simultaneously constraining both the IP and electron affinity (EA) via the HOMO and LUMO energies~\cite{Kronik2012excitation,Refaely2012Quasiparticle}.
+Although accurate, this requires multiple generalized KS (GKS) self-consisted field (SCF) calculations for neutral and ionic species and can fail for open-shell systems, near-degenerate frontier orbitals, or molecules with unbound anions~\cite{kronik2018dielectric,Srebro,Refaely2012Quasiparticle,Karolewski2013Using,Rangel2016Evaluating}.
+This challenge has motivated the development of empirical and nonempirical one-shot tuning protocols~\cite{Ohad2024nonempirical,Yan2025Adaptable,Modrzejewski2013Density,Mandal2025Simplified,Borpuzari2017new}, but their universality remains limited.

+A recent promising development is a simplified effective tuning scheme ($\omega_{eff}$) that avoids multiple SCF calculations~\cite{singh2025simplifiedphysicallymotivateduniversally}.
+This density-dependent scheme performs well even for CT excitations, open-shell radicals, clusters, layered materials, and bulk solids, without convergence issues~\cite{Rangel2016Evaluating}.

-Motivated by these advances, the present work adopts the effective tuning scheme as the starting point for $G_0W_0$ and BSE calculations of ionization potentials and excitation energies across established benchmark datasets.
-Furthermore, given that the accurate prediction of semiconductor properties, e.g., optical gaps, continues to pose a significant challenge in nanoscience, stimulating extensive efforts to elucidate the size dependence of these gaps in quantum-confined systems~\cite{PRB1993Si, PRL1999Si, PRL2000Si}, we additionally investigate hydrogenated silicon quantum dots with the new effective tuning scheme.
+Motivated by these advances, we demonstrate in this work that the $\omega_{eff}$ tuning scheme provides a practical, black-box starting point for $G_0W_0$ and BSE calculations, eliminating the need for conventional system-by-system OT.
+This approach is inexpensive, broadly applicable, and retains accuracy for charged and neutral excitations.
+We benchmark IPs and excitation energies against established datasets.
+Additionally, given the importance of optical gaps in quantum-confined systems~\cite{PRB1993Si, PRL1999Si, PRL2000Si}, we also assess the method for hydrogenated silicon quantum dots.

-The paper is organized into four sections.
-We begin with the methodology, followed by the computational details (Sec.
-2).
-The results and their discussion are presented in (Sec.
-3), culminating in a conclusion with perspectives for future work (Sec.
-4).
+The paper is organized as follows: Sec.~\ref{sec_method} presents the theoretical background and computational methodology; Sec .~\ref{sec:results} presents results and discussion; and Sec.~\ref{sec:conclusion} concludes with future perspectives.